Effective Date: May 23, 2018

 - Providing and Improving Our Services.
 To provide and maintain our Site and Services; to improve our Site and Services; to develop new features, products, or services; to facilitate payments and communications; to perform technical operations; and for other customer service and support purposes.

 - Marketing and Communications.
-To communicate with you about your account and use of our Site and Services; to respond to your inquiries; to provide you with news and newsletters, special offers, promotions, and other information we think may interest you; and for other informational, marketing, or promotional purposes.
+To communicate with you about your account and use of our Site and Services; to respond to your inquiries; if you have opted in to marketing communications – to provide you with news and newsletters, special offers, promotions, and other information we think may interest you; and for other informational, marketing, or promotional purposes.

 - Research and Analytics.
 To analyze how you interact with our Site and Services; to monitor and analyze customer demographics, interests, behavior, and trends; and for other research, analytical, and statistical purposes.